nonplus/mkdocs-server/README.md

 The MkDocs Server can automatically build [MkDocs](http://www.mkdocs.org/) sites from remote Git repositories and restrict access to the generated sites to authenticated users.

-## Caveats

-This project is currently under development and functionality is limited to the following:

-1. Only supports Google Authentication (can add others in the future)
-1. Only clones repos that don't require credentials (i.e. you have manually create/configure deploy keys)
-1. No user documentaion (ironic, I know...)

 ### Roadmap

 - [x] Support Deploy Keys for Git Repos